ibilalkayy/move/README.md

     ✅ Make the total amount status active
     ✅ Store the blockchain credentials
     ✅ The keys will be provided to use them later.
-    ✅ Spend the money(in ethereum) on different categories.
+    ✅ Spend the money(in blockchain) on different categories.

 You can also get the total amount, budget, and spending data in the CSV file for record saving.